SpeccyX - ZX Spectrum Next Handheld

 Spectrum Next Board

-Whilst emulators are fine for a low cost retro gaming experience, I prefer my retro games to be running on real hardware.
-In this case the awesome ZX Spectrum Next.
-I received my Next board back in December 2017 and since then have learnt enough about it to be able to re-produce the board in a much smaller footprint.
-Some things such as the Expansion Connector and Ear (tape loader) socket have been removed completely.
-This is a handheld where games are loaded via SD card so there isn't much need for these.
+While emulators are fine for a low-cost retro gaming experience, I prefer my retro games to run on real hardware.
+In this case, the awesome ZX Spectrum Next.
+I received my Next board back in December 2017 and, since then, have learned enough about it to be able to re-produce the board in a much smaller footprint.
+Some things, such as the expansion connector and ear (tape loader) socket, have been removed completely.
+This is a handheld where games are loaded via SD card, so there isn't much need for these.

 The Keyboard

-I've never been a huge fan of virtual keyboards in other Spectrum handhelds, so for the SpeccyX I wanted to have a small keyboard containing all the keys found on the original rubber keyed Spectrum.
-It is a simple micro switch driven keyboard and is not meant for fast typing, rather its sole purpose is to enable navigating game menus quickly, selecting the options you want and getting the game started the way the games were originally designed to be operated.
+I've never been a huge fan of virtual keyboards on other Spectrum handhelds, so for the SpeccyX, I wanted to have a small keyboard containing all the keys found on the original rubber-keyed Spectrum.
+It is a simple micro-switch-driven keyboard and is not meant for fast typing; rather, its sole purpose is to enable navigating game menus quickly, selecting the options you want, and getting the game started the way the games were originally designed to be operated.

 ZX Spectrum Next Handheld Design 3